 Jasmine has extensive experience in working with the youth through dance.
-She specialises in working in early years settings but also delivers projects in primary and secondary schools and with youth dance companies for advanced dancers up to the age of 21.
-The programmes are delivered in a variety of ways, from weekly early years classes or teen technique classes to short/long term creative projects.
+She works specialises in early years settings as well as delivering projects in primary, secondary schools and with youth dance companies for advanced dancers up to the age of 21.
+The programmes are delivered in a variety of ways, from weekly technique classes to short/long term creative projects.

 Early years dance

-Jasmine runs weekly classes for the early years, from the ages 6 months to 5 years old.
-Her classes are all about play, discovering new movement possibilities and sensory exploration.
+Jasmine's early years classes are all about play, discovering new movement possibilities and sensory exploration.
 With the use of props, music and using the body to create shapes, Jasmine creates a playground of opportunities for the little ones to move in their own unique way and to encourage independent thinking.
 As well as this, they are developing their balance, strength and movement memory, all skills that are transferrable into everyday life.

 Contact Jasmine if you would be interested in hosting an early years dance programme in your setting.